 In October 2020, I started a “Wisdom List.”
-It’s a doc to collect pithy quotes, clever analogies, and insightful aphorisms.
+It’s a doc to collect pithy quotes, clever analogies, and insightful aphorisms that I collect from books, podcasts, and blogs.

 Recently, I mentioned it on LessWrong and a bunch of people asked if I could share it.
 I guess calling it a “Wisdom List” (with caps) makes it sound pretty profound and important.
 I make no promises that it will live up to that.